nylonee/watchlistarr/README.md

   -jar watchlistarr.jar
 ```

+This will create a `config.yaml` file with additional configuration,
+modifying this file and then restarting Watchlistarr is the recommended way of configuring additional settings

 #### Starting Watchlistarr on Windows startup

 Once you confirm that this command works, you may want to set up a script to auto-run this on startup of Windows.
 This